-Besides the risks associated with the nuclear agreement, the industry is faced with structural problems.
+The industry is faced with structural problems.
 In the short term, it is grappling with the issue of falling crude oil prices, which are leading to a concurrent slump in naphtha prices.
+Access to increased natural gas supply, the source of ethane feedstock, will be crucial to maintaining competitiveness.
 With the Iranian petrochemicals industry dependent on ethane for 80% of its feedstock and naphtha for just 8%, the narrowing price differential between ethane and naphtha threatens Iranian petrochemicals margins.
 Ironically, the chief driver of lower oil prices will be the influx of Iranian crude on the global market.